Photos: Marko Butrakovic, Magi Foster

 The guide to start your learning in the sport

-Stand Up Paddling has gained huge popularity in the last few years due to its many different purposes.
-It is an extremely diverse sport with many disciplines, including wave surfing, racing, riding on white waters and fishing, but it is also ideal for leisure activities without a high level of performance, like cruising, relaxing, yoga, taking kids and pets to a ride and many others.
+Stand Up Paddling has gained huge popularity in the last few years.
+It is an extremely diverse sport with many disciplines, including wave surfing, racing, riding on white water and fishing, but it is also ideal for leisure activities without a high level of performance, like cruising, relaxing, yoga, taking kids and pets to a ride and many others.
 For those who are interested in SUP, therefore, it is important to know that, as with all sports, there can be certain inherent risks.
 The following contains key security points to remember when using your JP-Australia board and/or JP-Australia Accessory.
 Observe the following safety standards and safe operating practices whenever using your board:

 • SUP can be very dangerous and physically demanding.
 The rider should understand that participating in this may involve serious injury or death.